teledyne-e2v/gst-sharpness/README.md

 To test if the plugin has been correctly install, do:
 ```
 export GST_PLUGIN_PATH=/usr/local/lib/gstreamer-1.0/
-gst-inspect-1.0 freeze
+gst-inspect-1.0 sharpness
 ```

-If the plugin failed to install the following message will be displayed: "No such element or plugin 'freeze'"
+If the plugin failed to install the following message will be displayed: "No such element or plugin 'sharpness'"

 # Uninstall
 '''
-sudo rm /usr/local/lib/gstreamer-1.0/libgstfreeze.*
+sudo rm /usr/local/lib/gstreamer-1.0/libgstsharpness.*
 '''
 # Usage